(Updated: November 16, 2015)

 Presently, it's still not clear whether or not the government informed the parliamentary intelligence oversight committee (CIVD or Commissie Stiekem), because ministers and members aren't even allowed to mention which topics were discussed during the committee meetings.

-According to NRC Handelsblad, defense minister Hennis informed the parliamentary oversight committee on December 12, by saying that the telephony data were collected by Dutch services and shared with NSA.
-Because she didn't link this to minister Plasterk's statement from October 30, apparently none of the members of the committee was aware of the political impact...
+According to an article from February 18, 2014 by NRC Handelsblad, defense minister Hennis and the head of MIVD informed the parliamentary oversight committee on December 12, 2013 by saying that the telephony data were collected by Dutch services and shared with NSA.
+Apparently, this wasn't linked to minister Plasterk's statement from October 30, so most of the committee members weren't aware of the political impact.